-With specific regard to Gucci Australia PTY Ltd and Saint Laurent Australia PTY Ltd, these companies are part of the Gucci and Saint Laurent divisions, respectively, and are responsible for retail and online sales of luxury fashion goods and wholesale distribution of luxury timepieces and jewelry in Australia for Gucci and Saint Laurent.
-The control chain of Gucci Australia PTY Ltd and Saint Laurent Australia PTY Ltd, which have no subsidiaries, is shown hereinbelow.
+With specific regard to Gucci Australia PTY Ltd, this company is part of the Gucci division and is responsible for retail and online sales of luxury fashion goods and wholesale distribution of luxury timepieces and jewelry in Australia for Gucci.
+The control chain of Gucci Australia PTY Ltd, which has no subsidiary, is shown below.

-Though the Group mainly relies on a network of several thousand suppliers (mainly located in Italy), it operates a growing number of ateliers.
+Though the Group mainly relies on a network of several thousand suppliers (mainly located in Italy and France), it operates a growing number of ateliers.
 Beginning in 2013, Kering has strengthened its upstream positioning in the luxury goods value chain via the targeted acquisition of leather tanneries to secure raw material sourcing.

-Our Houses benefit from the Group's integrated model and corporate functions: the Group pools resources and streamlines certain key functions for the Houses, such as logistics - both integrated and outsourced - non-production purchasing, legal affairs, property, accounting, media relations, IT and the development of new tools.
+Our Houses benefit from the Group's integrated model and corporate functions: the Group pools resources and streamlines certain key functions for the Houses, such as logistics - both integrated and outsourced - purchasing, legal affairs, property, accounting, media relations, IT and the development of new tools.
 In relying on the Group, the Houses are able to focus on their core expertise.

-Kering Houses also operate in the perfume & cosmetics segment through licensing agreements with leading industry players to develop and sell perfumes and cosmetics.
+While, in 2023, Kering created its very own Beauty division, the Kering Houses still operate in the perfume & cosmetics segment through licensing agreements with leading industry players to develop and sell perfumes and cosmetics.